Last Generation (climate movement): History of actions

 In May 2023, Letzte Generation spray-painted a Piper PA-23 'Aztec private airplane at Berlin airport, causing an estimated 72,000 euros worth of damage to the aircraft.
 In the same month, in Vienna, an emergency patient died in congestion caused by the group.
 A speaker of the group stated that it had made the mistake of not informing the ambulance service centre.

 On 23 May 2023, two activists from the group poured mud over themselves outside the Senate building in Rome to protest fossil fuel use.
 They also drew attention to the devastating effects of floods linked to climate change, such as those which had recently hit the Emilia-Romagna region.
 The group had previously poured charcoal-based liquid into the Trevi Fountain in Rome and glued themselves to a piece of art in the Uffizi Gallery in Florence.

 In June 2023, shortly after an announcement by the group that it would soon carry out a string of actions specifically targeting "the rich", who in their view contributed overproportionately to climate change, sprayed orange paint onto a private jet (reported as make Cessna CJ1) in Sylt, as well as several buildings.
 The same month, it spray-painted the Lady M, a 30-metre private yacht of a German company owner on the German Baltic coast.

 Two activists from the Last Generation group in Italy were detained in 13 February 2024 after they stuck several photographs of flooding on Botticelli's painting The Birth of Venus displayed at the Uffizi Gallery in Florence.
 They demanded a €20 billion fund to help climate disaster victims.

 On 3 March 2024, two activists interrupted a concert in honor of Polish conductor Antoni Wit at the National Philharmonic.

 On 18 May 2024, six climate activists entered Munich Airport using bolt cutters to cut through the fence in two locations, and glued themselves to the access routes leading to runways.
-During the two-hour disruption, some 60 flights were canceled and 14 re-routed.
+During the two-hour disruption, some 60 flights were cancelled and 14 re-routed.
 On 24 and 25 July, groups of Last Generation activists entered Cologne Bonn Airport and Frankfurt Airport by cutting fences, reaching respectively the runway and apron and causing hours-long interruptions in both cases.
 Further protests took place in mid-August at Berlin Brandenburg Airport, Stuttgart Airport, Nürnberg Airport and Cologne Bonn Airport, without runways being entered.
 Flight operations in Nürnberg and Cologne Bonn were briefly suspended.